change-hi/change-hi.github.io/morea/data-movement/experience-data-transfer-eval.md

 * Multiple servers within UH Net
 * You can install the clients on Linux laptop
   * Which allows you to control remote servers
-* perfSONAR toolkit is available as a Docker Container\, which will work on Linux\-based Docker engines\.
-Getting the networking side working on MacOS or Windows \(or WSL\) is complicated\, if at all possible
+* perfSONAR toolkit is available as a Docker Container, which will work on Linux-based Docker engines.
+Getting the networking side working on MacOS or Windows (or WSL) is complicated, if at all possible

-# perfSONAR installation options
+## perfSONAR installation options

 [https://docs.perfsonar.net/install_options.html](https://docs.perfsonar.net/install_options.html)

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/ep30.png" alt="Node anatomy" caption="" %}
-# LibreSpeedTest
+## LibreSpeedTest

 * [https://github.com/librespeed/speedtest](https://github.com/librespeed/speedtest)
 * Take this code and drop it into a directory on any web server